BIO 191. General Biology I. 4 Credit Hours.

 BIO 470.
 Seminar: Environmental Topics.
 3 Credit Hours.

 This advanced seminar provides students with the opportunity to explore the complexity of environmental issues in detail.
 By choosing current topics and analyzing the scientific and socio-economic factors underlying environmental problems, students will develop greater awareness and understanding of society's ability to mitigate these problems.
 This course places a high emphasis on oral and written presentation skills.
+Prerequisite(s): 20 credits in BIO, ESS, PSC, ECO from 200, 300 or 400 level courses.

 BIO 471.
 Perspectives on Human Life.
 3 Credit Hours.